charliejeynes/food_standard_agency/README.md

 * `S2DS-2020_FSA_Wales_case_study.pdf` - executive summary of the challenge, approach, findings, impact and recommendations

 ### `graphs`
-* Graphs within the PDFs starting with `foodBehaviour_` can also be visuialized in the dashboard provided here.
+* Graphs within the `.pdf` files starting with `foodBehaviour_` can also be visuialized in the dashboard provided here.
 A greater variety of graphs related to food behaviours by demographics can be visualized on demand by using the dahboard.
-* All other PDFs contain graphs that can be plotted only by running the notebook.
+* All other `.pdf` files contain graphs that can be plotted only by running the notebook.
 These are exhaustive in light of the current data.

 ### `notebooks`
 * `masterscript_with_markdown.ipynb` includes all the code developed for the project.
 For details, see below.